All Episodes

 Now it opens up the door to Loretta Lynch's involvement and the DOJ in its entirety's involvement and a dual justice system.

-But she said, I think it's a reflection of us still not knowing it still existed in the scope of possibility that there would be literally nothing.
+All of this is now revealed in this testimony, but she said, I think it's a reflection of us still not knowing it still existed in the scope of possibility that there would be literally nothing.

-But as we probably knew that at that point, but in the scheme of possible outcomes, the most serious and obvious one being crime serious enough to impeach a president on the other scale, and she goes on to say, but it didn't ultimately touch any senior people in the Trump administration or in the Trump campaign.
+But as we probably knew at that point, but in the scheme of possible outcomes, the most serious and obvious one being crime serious enough to impeach a president on the other scale.

-And so the question is, well, why this then brings us to the eight days in May when they wanted, after the firing of Comey, they wanted this so desperately, which is why Comey probably broke the law, at least some people think, and revealed classified information with the president, et cetera, and he went on an offensive and he did it and knowingly said that he wanted to get a special counsel appointed.
+And so the question is, well, why this then brings us to the eight days in May when they wanted, after the firing of Comey, they wanted this so desperately, which is why Comey probably broke the law, at least some people think, and revealed classified information with the president, et cetera.

-Um, and then it gets even more interesting.
+And then it gets even more interesting.

 You know, we now see actions of the CIA director.

-We've always, I've always known, I want to get to what Brennan is involved in in this, and I want to get to what Clapper's involved in in this.
+I've always known, I want to get to what Brennan is involved in in this, and I want to get to what Clapper's involved in in this.

-Well, that's the same time that Bruce Orr, and we learned this from the testimony and and Orr's testimony, that he had briefed everybody, top echelon DOJ FBI, about the dossier and warned everybody about the dossier.
+Well, that's the same time that Bruce Orr, and we learned this from the testimony and Orr's testimony, that he had briefed everybody, top echelon DOJ FBI, about the dossier and warned everybody about the dossier.

 But it's clear that the dossier is at the heart and soul of all of this.

-Now we also know that Steele hated Trump, hated him, wanted him to lose in the worst way.
+Now, we also know that Steele hated Trump, hated him, wanted him to lose in the worst way.

-And that not only was he being paid by Hillary and the money she was controlling at the DNC, you know, Steele's also getting paid by the FBI for a long while, and some Russian oligarch of all people.
+And that not only was he being paid by Hillary and the money she was controlling at the DNC, you know, Steele's also getting paid by the FBI for a long while and some Russian oligarch of all people.

 They were investigating it long before.

-Um, she said the DOJ refused to pursue the gross negligence.
+She said the DOJ refused to pursue the gross negligence.

 Paige said the DOJ refused it outright.